dotnet/docs/docs/core/extensions/logging-providers.md

 ---
 title: Logging providers in .NET
-description: Learn how the Logging provider API is used in .NET applications.
+description: Learn how the logging provider API is used in .NET applications.
 author: IEvangelist
 ms.author: dapine
 ms.date: 09/25/2020